menubar-apps/menubar-apps.github.io/_widgets/octospace.md

  - add team members view
  - [suggest your feature](https://github.com/menubar-apps/OctoSpace/issues/new?assignees=streetturtle&labels=&projects=&template=feature_request.md&title=)

 If you liked the app, please leave a review.
-In case you didn't like it, please submit an issue, I'll be happy to fix bugs, implement missing functionalities or work on a new features.
+In case you didn't like it, please submit an issue, I'll be happy to fix bugs, implement missing functionalities or work on new features.